 A ferocious wind blew in from the east last week, bringing a cloud of smoke, acrid, dark, and unbreathable.
 Smoke covered the sky, turning everything yellow, making the sun look like a tiny distant star.
 The lights stay on all day, as if it’s winter – except when the power goes out.

 The wind gave a big heave to one of our enormous top-heavy tomato plants, toppling it into the green beans in the next bed.
-Willow whips and curled, yellowing leaves from our neighbor’s giant old tree rained down over the entire yard.
+Willow whips, and curled yellowing leaves from our neighbor’s giant old tree rained down over the entire yard.

-It was only just days ago… wait, I don’t know actually… Along with losing my sense of time and smell, I don’t trust my judgement either.
-But some days ago I breathed in the scent of basil as I pinched off the top leaves, the greenness of fresh carrot tops, the beet’s sweet leaves, the raspberries drying on the vine, sweet as jam.
+It was only days ago… wait, I don’t know actually… Along with losing my sense of time and smell, I don’t trust my judgement either.
+But some days ago I breathed in the heady scent of basil as I pinched off the top leaves, the greenness of fresh carrot tops, the beet’s sweet leaves, the raspberries drying on the vine, sweet as jam.